Veg Kurma Recipe (Hotel Style Vegetable Korma)

 13. Mix thoroughly.

-kurma paste mixed evenly
+kurma paste mixed evenly for making vegetable korma.

 15. Add 2 tablespoons fresh curd (yogurt).
-If you want, you can skip yogurt too.

 16. Mix the curd very well with the rest of the masala.

-curd mixed evenly
+curd mixed evenly for making veg kurma recipe.

-17. Add the chopped mix vegetables.
+17. Add the chopped mixed vegetables.

-veggies mixed evenly to make veg kurma
+veggies mixed evenly for making veg kurma recipe.

-19. Add 1.25 cups of water.
-For slightly thin gravy you can add 1.5 cups water.
-If cooking in a pan, then add 1.5 to 2 cups of water.
-Mix well.
+For slightly thin gravy, you can add 1.5 cups water.
+If cooking in a pan, add 1.5 to 2 cups water.

 20. Add salt according to your taste preference.

-Making Veg Kurma
+Make Veg Kurma

-chopped coriander leaves added to veg kurma
+chopped coriander leaves added to veg kurma recipe.

-23. Serve hotel style veg kurma hot or warm.
+23. Serve Hotel Style Veg Kurma hot or warm.

 Serving Suggestions